 About Neer Vazhvu

-An open-source water intelligence dashboard for Chennai, built to make public data accessible and actionable.
+An open-source water intelligence platform for Tamil Nadu cities - starting with Chennai and Madurai - built to make public data accessible and actionable.

 Sections are collapsed by default.
 Click any heading to expand it.